Idaho-Maryland Mine Project

 Rise Gold Corp. has applied for a Use Permit to re-open the Idaho-Maryland mine.

-The state-of-the-art underground mine and surface processing facilities have been meticulously designed to ensure minimal environmental impacts and disturbance to neighbours.
+The state-of-the-art underground mine and surface processing facilities have been meticulously designed to ensure minimal environmental impacts and disturbance to neighbors.
+The project enjoys strong local support and the majority of Nevada County support the re-opening of the mine.

 Satisfying • Safe • Well-Paid Careers